 The 7-ETF Portfolio for retirement.

 Thanks for reading.
 Be sure to follow this blog.
 It might lead to much more favourable wealth creation.
-Canadians should leave their high-fee mutual funds behind.
+Canadians can and should leave their high-fee mutual funds behind.

-Enter your email address in the Subscribe button.
-Please feel free to reach out with any questions or concerns- use the Contact Form.
+To follow this blog enter your email address in the Subscribe button.
+Please feel free to reach out with any questions or concerns – use the Contact Form.

 What’s the deal when you cut the crap?